verazuo/badnets-pytorch/README.md

 optional arguments:
-  -h, --help            show this help message and exit --dataset DATASET     Which dataset to use (mnist or cifar10, default: mnist) --nb_classes NB_CLASSES
+  -h, --help            show this help message and exit --dataset DATASET     Which dataset to use (MNIST or CIFAR10, default: mnist) --nb_classes NB_CLASSES
                         number of the classification types --load_local          train model or directly load model (default true, if you add this param, then load trained local model to evaluate the performance)